collective/transmogrify.pathsorter/README.txt

 Introduction
 ============

-If items are at the same level in a folder then they will be sorted based on a '_sortorder' key as given by transmogrify.webcrawler.
+If items are at the same level in a folder then they will be sorted based on a _path and then '_sortorder' key as given by transmogrify.webcrawler.

 In addition